slavrd/bash-various-scripts/README.md

 Executes `terraform` passing to it all the arguments provided to the script.
 Also append a `-var-file` flag with filename based on the current terraform workspace e.g. `current_workspace_name.tfvars` .

 `./tf_exec.sh <plan|apply>`

+## Copy Container Images Between AWS ECR repositories

+Copies the container images between ECR repositories with the same tag.
+Configured by setting variables in the beginning of the script.